terotests/svgPathParser/README.md

 # License

 MIT.
-Or whatever license you feel fits your needs.
+Or whatever license fits your needs.